Russia air strikes target western Ukraine, three killed | Law-Order

 Fifteen people were also wounded in the Lviv region, Governor Maksym Kozytskyi said.
 Six missiles damaged dozens of buildings and a kindergarten playground in and around the regional capital.
 Kozytskyi said the youngest victim was 10-years-old.
 Both Volyn and Lviv border NATO member Poland and are hundreds of miles from the front line, where Ukraine's military is fending off Russian troops in the nearly 18-month-old war.

 Lviv city had been spared much of Russia's air attacks until July, when seven people were killed by a missile that slammed into a residential building near the historic center.
 The city has generally been seen as a safe haven from the conflict, with some government offices moving there and international NGOs using it as a base.
-It has also been a transit point for Ukrainians fleeing the conflict to Poland and beyond.
+It has also been a transit point for Ukrainian refugees en route to Poland and beyond.

-"The daily terror of the Russians has a single goal: to break us, our spirit for fighting," Andriy Yermak, the head of Ukraine's presidential administration, wrote on Telegram.
-"This will not happen."
-At least two people were also wounded in the southeastern city of Dnipro, where Governor Serhiy Lysak said a business enterprise and a sports complex had been hit.
+"These are the parts of the country where millions of people are seeking safety and refuge after fleeing the horrors of Russia's invasion," Denise Brown, the United Nations resident coordinator in Ukraine, said in a statement.
+"Russia's persistent attacks hitting essential infrastructure in populated areas cause immense human suffering."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)